2017 #MACUL Conference - Tipsheet #3

 Today I'm sharing some general tips for getting the most out of the conference.

-Checking In: Checking in on Thursday morning can be overwhelming!
-Here are some bits of advice to avoid missing the opening keynote session (you don’t want to miss Jamie Casap - Chief Education Evangelist at Google, Inc speak on Iteration and innovation in Education!):
+Checking In: Checking in on Thursday morning can be overwhelming when there are several thousand people around!
+Here are some bits of advice to avoid missing the opening keynote session (you don’t want to miss Sir Ken Robinson!):

-- If you come into Grand Rapids Wednesday prior to 5pm, go to registration then instead of waiting until Thursday
+- If you come into Detroit Wednesday prior to 5pm, go to registration then instead of waiting until Thursday

-- If you come into Grand Rapids Thursday morning, registration opens at 7 am Thursday - plan to get there around that time to avoid long lines
+- If you come into Detriot Thursday morning, registration opens at 7 am Thursday

-- NEW! this year there will be "self-check" registration where you check in at a computer, then proceed to where your badge is printed out.
+- Again this year there will be "self-check" registration where you check in at a computer, then proceed to where your badge is printed out.

 Getting Help: There are over 100 volunteers (including myself!) available to help you if you have questions during the conference.
 If you are unsure of anything, please ask!
 Ways you can identify people that can help: